LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 Serving simple content such as images, or raw text and HTML is as simple as putting the file into the LassoApp root directory.
 As long as the file has the appropriate file suffix (e.g. ".jpg", ".txt", ".html") then it will be served as expected.
 Files with a suffix other than ".lasso", ".lasso9" or ".inc" will be served as plain data, meaning they will not be parsed, compiled and executed by Lasso Server.

 Serving Processed Content
 -------------------------

 Processed content is any data produced programmatically by executing lasso source code files.
-Such data can be generated wholly by Lasso code, or partially, by embedding Lasso code in HTML or other types of templates.
+Such data can be generated wholly by Lasso code, or partially by embedding Lasso code in HTML or other types of templates.
 This type of content must reside in a file with a suffix of ".lasso", ".lasso9" or ".inc".

 The outgoing content type of processed content is very important.
 The content type determines any modifications or special handling that the data will receive before it is ultimately converted into a stream of bytes and sent to the client.
 By default, the content type for a ".lasso" file is :mimetype:`text/html`.
 Lasso Server will automatically set the outgoing content type accordingly.
-A file using the default content type can be accessed given a matching url with either no suffix, a ".html" suffix or a ".lasso" suffix.
-For example, a file in an address book type application might be named as follows:
+A file using the default content type can be accessed given a matching URL with either no suffix, a ".html" suffix or a ".lasso" suffix.
+For example, a file in an address book application might be named as follows:

 .. code-block:: none